Belarus activist gets 25-year sentence for opposing regime | Law-Order

 - Estonia

-A leading Belarusian political activist has been sentenced to 25 years in prison for opposing President Alexander Lukashenko's regime.
+A leading Belarusian political activist was handed a 25-year prison sentence on Monday for opposing President Alexander Lukashenko's regime, the latest move in a relentless crackdown on dissent in the ex-Soviet nation.

-Lukashenko has brutally suppressed protests that were fueled by his being awarded a sixth term in office in a 2020 presidential vote that was widely seen as rigged.
+Lukashenko has brutally suppressed months of protests that were fuelled by his being awarded a sixth term in office in a 2020 presidential vote that was widely seen as rigged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)